 Tuesday, June 25, 2024

-Galvez Family Burials (Book 4, Chapter 3)
+Galvez Family Burials (Book Four, Chapter Three)

 Pedro pulled the wagon up to the Galvez home as Wilmar and Mario struggled with a blanket-covered body as they exited through the front door.
 He picked up a shovel from the wagon and jumped down to help.